 Homely atmosphere, home-cooked meals and attentive hosts - it's easy to see why we book more chalet accomodation than any other holiday.
 Hearty catering is usually accompanied by wine at supper. 😉

-From more modest facilities in cheap ski chalets to our luxury chalets dripping opulence, we've options for all budgets and tastes.
+From more modest facilities in cheap ski lodges to our luxury chalets dripping opulence, we've options for all budgets and tastes.
 And there's not always a clear divide between the two extremes.
-A chalet with hot tub or swimming pool can be priced similarly to those without, where other things like location are a the trade off.
-Your holiday can have a very different feel whether you opt for a pad in the centre (fall straight into bed after epic apres), or a piste side ski-in/ski-out chalet (to be out of bed and on the first lifts each morning).
+A property with hot tub or swimming pool can be priced similarly to those without, where other things like location are a the trade off.
+Your holiday can have a very different feel whether you opt for a pad in the centre (fall straight into bed after epic apres), or a piste side ski-in/ski-out location (to be out of bed and on the first lifts each morning).

 There are more stars among VDI chalets than the Hollywood Walk of Fame, but we’re also spoilt for choice of properties that see skiers well-fed and rested on a more modest budget.
 Chalet-wise Val can do no wrong.